Frequently Asked Questions

 Certified and licensed applicators also must complete yearly training requirements in order to maintain their license or certification.

-Yes, in fact the cranberry, along with the blueberry and Concord grape, is one of North America's three native fruits that are commercially grown.
+Yes, in fact the cranberry, along with the blueberry and Concord grape, is one of three commercially grown fruits native to only North America.

 Those colorful flags mark many things on a cranberry bog.
 Some mark the edges of ditches or the center line of a bog, to help guide the wet harvesting machines in the fall.
 Others may mark sprinkler head locations, problem spots, large boulders, or research plots.